Navigation

 This extraordinary ratio reflects our commitment to maximizing every contribution, stretching every donated dollar, and delivering exceptional value to the Indiana community as well as to users of our open-source resources online.

-Very few 501(c)(3) organizations can say that each dollar given results in over a thousand dollars of impact - We can.
+Very few 501(c)(3) organizations can say that each dollar given results in over a thousand dollars of social impact - We can! .

-Our lack of financial support is, ironically, what made this impressive $1,000-to-$1 ratio possible ( a second time ) - giving us unsurpassed bragging rights that few nonprofits could ever match.
+Our lack of financial support is, ironically, what made this impressive $1,000-to-$1 ratio possible ( both times ) giving us unsurpassed bragging rights that few nonprofits organizations could ever match.
 But honestly?
-We’d much rather have more funding than the ability to brag about being miracle-working tech wizards.
+We’d much rather have more funding than the ability to brag about being miracle working tech wizards.

 Bandwidth Connectivity & Occasional Downtime